-Two years ago, she returned to Indianola to portray the title role in “Susannah” with the Des Moines Metro Opera.
+In 2012, she returned to Indianola to portray the title role in “Susannah” with the Des Moines Metro Opera.
 She also rode with Team Simpson on RAGBRAI.
 “I had the time of my life,” she says.

 When she’s back home in Elma, Thiele still performs at the Blue Bird Tavern and plans a future recital in town to help raise money for a community center.